Marilyn Monroe: More than a sex symbol | DW | 31.05.2021

 Self-determined.
 Body positive.
 Woke.

-These adjectives weren't common parlance in 1950s Hollywood when actor Marilyn Monroe was alive.
-Yet, more often labeled "blond bombshell" or "sex symbol" instead of "forward thinker" or even "feminist," she had bucked some of the social mores of the mid-20th century, which still strikes a chord now.
+These adjectives weren't common parlance in 1950s Hollywood, when actor Marilyn Monroe was alive.
+Yet, more often labeled "blonde bombshell" or "sex symbol" than "forward thinker" or even "feminist," she had bucked some of the social mores of the mid-20th century, which still strikes a chord now.

 Monroe would have turned 95 years old on June 1, 2021, if she hadn't succumbed to a barbiturate overdose 59 years ago.